johnzastrow/phpblog/hugo-export/posts/2008-07-05-gzip-all-directories-in-a-directory.md

 echo $dir

 \# for zipping, -r recurse into directories
-\# and -u update new or changed files
 \# echo &#8220;zip -r&#8221; $dir.zip $dir&#8217;/*&#8217;
 zip -ru $dir.zip $dir
 \# for gzipping